ssk-12/chat-with-me/README.md

 # Chat With Me 🤖💬

-A real-time AI chat application built with modern web technologies that enables seamless communication between users and AI.
+A real-time chat application built with modern web technologies that enables seamless communication between users and server, to demonstrate the web socket communication.
 Try it out at [chat-with-me-taupe.vercel.app](https://chat-with-me-taupe.vercel.app)!

 ## 🛠️ Tech Stack